reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

      The necessary glue for using `SqlAlchemy <http://www.sqlalchemy.org/>`__ with a Reahl program.

-The presence of the .reahlproject file in a directory alerts the `reahl` script (a tool used while in development) that the directory contains the source code of a Reahl component.
+The presence of the .reahlproject file in a directory states that the directory contains the source code of a Reahl component.
 The contents of `.reahlproject` is XML which, in its most basic form, merely lists the other components that this one depends on.
 The following example contains a list of all the Reahl components needed for a basic web application (go ahead and copy this into your `.reahlproject`):